Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: Introduction

 In this work we examine three canonical Monte Carlo update schemes---the local Metropolis algorithm, the multi-cluster Swendsen--Wang method, and the single-cluster Wolff algorithm---through the lens of intrinsic algorithmic observables.
-For each updates we define an algorithmic overlap: a short-time correlation between configurations, or, in the Wolff case, a geometric overlap between successive update clusters.
-We study its mean and variance as functions of temperature $T$, energy per spin $\epsilon$, and system size $L$ for the two-dimensional Ising model and the three-state Potts model, thereby spanning two universality classes and the transition from local to collective updates.
-In particular, we demonstrate that fluctuations of the Wolff cluster overlap locate the phase transition and exhibit a power-law dependence at criticality; analogous features arise for the two-step overlap in both Metropolis and Swendsen--Wang updates.
+For each update we define an algorithmic overlap: a short-time correlation between configurations, or, in the Wolff case, a geometric overlap between successive update clusters.
+We study its mean and variance as functions of temperature $T$, energy per spin $\epsilon$, and system size $L$ for the two-dimensional Ising model, three-state Potts model and four-state Potts model.
+In particular, we demonstrate that fluctuations of the Wolff cluster overlap locate the phase transition and exhibit a power-law dependence at criticality.
+Analogous features arise for the two-step overlap in both Metropolis and Swendsen--Wang updates.